ualsg/ualsg.netlify.app/content/post/2020-06-open-data-singapore/index.md

 The availability of taxis is also available on the [LTA DataMall](https://www.mytransport.sg/content/mytransport/home/dataMall/dynamic-data.html).
 The API returns the location of each taxi that is currently available.
 The data does not include hired/busy taxis.
+Check out the [TaxiRouter SG](https://taxirouter.sg), which visualises this data in real-time, together with the [taxi stands](https://data.gov.sg/dataset/lta-taxi-stop).

 #### Traffic images